 If you’re just starting out with your collection or have been collecting for a number of years it seems clear that you’re part of a growing number of memorabilia addicts out there.
 Stuart says, “The industry has grown as everyone is searching for the ultimate piece of memorabilia and certain items can be worth an absolute fortune.
 Collecting memorabilia is a like an addiction and once you start you can’t stop just like myself.

-Preloved is packed with unusual items of memorabilia from the world of entertainment, so we’ve pulled together a few of our favourite finds that would be great edition to any collection.
+Preloved is packed with unusual items of memorabilia from the world of entertainment, so get browsing our Collecting category to see what memorabilia you can find!

 I used to work in the cinema trade, for nearly 20 years, somewhere I still have 2 Press preview tickets for a Star Trek film, can't remember the title, it's the one where they came back in time to earth to nick a whale, also just before I left I went to a royal premier in Leicester Sq Odeon, somewhere I have the Booklet for this, the film was "84 Charing Cross road",Staring Anne Bankcroft & Anthony Hopkins, about a bookshop manager & a book reader in New york, I have never seen it again on TV or video.
 I have seen worse.